A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Discussion and Conclusion

 \subsection{Acknowledgement}

 We are thankful to Jiefeng Fang and Tangi Hetet for their contributions to the preliminary version~\cite{AntipovDFH18} of this work.
-The second author would like to thank Jon Rowe for pointing him to the arguments used in~\cite{RoweD14} which were used in the proof of Lemma~\ref{lm:bernoulli}.
+The second author would like to thank Jon Rowe for pointing him to the arguments used in~\cite{RoweD14}, which were used in the proof of Lemma~\ref{lm:bernoulli}.
+The first author was supported by the Government of Russian Federation (Grant 08-08).

 [1]{$^{#1}$}

 }